 Individuals who promote or transfer to another position or Department will be reevaluated by the receiving Department to determine if bilingual pay should be continued.
 Should bilingual pay be continued, the Department must submit a request for continuation with the Human Resources Department.

-The County and the Union agree to meet and confer, at the request of either party, to make appropriate changes to the above lists based upon the factors discussed in this section and/or to discuss other related issues such as workers required to use bilingual skills while performing job duties outside of their assigned classifications.
+The County and the Union agree to meet and confer, at the request of either party, to make appropriate changes to the above lists based upon the factors discussed in this section and/or to discuss other related issues such as employees required to use bilingual skills while performing job duties outside of their assigned classifications.
 At the request of the Union, the County will meet with the Union to discuss the need for additional bilingual positions.

-The County will continue to recruit and hire workers based on a specific need for bilingual skills.
+The County will continue to recruit and hire employees based on a specific need for bilingual skills.
 Within thirty (30) days of hire, the employee’s Department Head or designee shall submit a Bilingual Salary Differential Allowance form to the Bilingual Pay Coordinator.
 If the Department Head or designee does not submit the form within thirty (30) calendar days, the employee may submit a request to the Human Resources Director or designee, who will submit a Bilingual Salary Differential Allowance form to the Bilingual Pay Coordinator within thirty (30) calendar days.
 Within one (1) week of approval, the County shall contact the bilingual examiner and offer the employee appointment dates and times for the bilingual examination.

-Transfers of workers occupying bilingual pay positions shall be in accordance with County policy and practice and shall not be in violation of the MOU.
+Transfers of employees occupying bilingual pay positions shall be in accordance with County policy and practice and shall not be in violation of the MOU.
 It is recognized that utilization of a bilingual skill may be the sole reason for transfer in order to meet a specific County need.

 The number and location of bilingual pay positions shall be periodically reviewed by management.
-If the number of filled positions in a specific division or geographical location are to be reduced, workers will be given reasonable notice prior to loss of the bilingual pay differential.
+If the number of filled positions in a specific division or geographical location are to be reduced, employees will be given reasonable notice prior to loss of the bilingual pay differential.

 Administration of the bilingual pay plan will be the overall responsibility of Human Resources.
 Any disputes concerning the interpretation or application of the bilingual pay plan shall be referred to the Human Resources Director whose decision shall be final.